 This has been one of the more difficult habits of mine to change.
 Several of my friends have cats, and I always love to cuddle up with them.
 If a cat approaches me on the street, I don’t think twice about petting it.
 My partner’s allergies are less severe now as an adult, but if I pet a cat I make sure I wash my hands and arms thoroughly.
 If a cat has brushed up against me or laid on top of me, I make sure to change my clothes.
 If I am with my partner and he is already flared up, I will try to avoid touching cats at all.

 When my partner and I walk through a city, cigarette smokers are quite a common occurrence and this is the worst trigger for him.
 If there is someone walking or standing with a cigarette nearby, we try to speed up to pass them, or step aside and wait for them to pass.
-Cigarette smoke in close proximity can also be exacerbated by high temperatures, and intensify this trigger for him.
+Cigarette smoke in close proximity can also be exacerbated by high temperatures, and intensify this environmental asthma trigger for him.

 While driving with the windows down, I pay attention at red lights to make sure no one is smoking next to us.
 The cigarette smoke can waft through our car window and linger in the car.
 If this is the case, I roll up the windows and turn on the A/C.

 I have never been one to use heavy chemical cleaners in the house.
 Strong cleaning sprays and artificial fragrances have always been bothersome for me and can even cause me to get headaches.
 I try to only use cleaners that are unscented or scented with some type of essential oil.
 This works out well because my partner is also sensitive to cleaning sprays.

 Even though I do not use a harsh cleaner with strong artificial fragrance, I am still conscious of how I use it.
 I try to not spray it directly onto a counter or window, but rather spray it first on the rag I am using to clean with.
 This ensures that there are less particles floating around in the air that my partner could potentially inhale.